Riley Greene Preview, Player Props: Tigers vs. Astros

 Riley Greene At The Plate

-- Greene has an RBI in 26 of 92 games this season, with multiple RBI in five of them.
+- In 27 games this season (29%), Greene has picked up an RBI, and in five of those games (5.4%) he had more than one.
 He has also driven home three or more of his team's runs in one contest.

-- He has scored in 42 of 92 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.